snewell4/simpleth/docs/source/style.rst

 .. tip:: Tip text

-.. seealso:: See Also text
+.. seealso:: See Also text.

+   `Style Guide for Simpleth`_ has an example.

 .. deprecated:: V2.3
    Deprecated text